patty-Git22/2605_DS5111_kvq3jb/README.md

 ### Step 3: Clone Repo to the machine
 In order to save our work to our github repo, we must first clone our repository.
-We will clone our repo using `git clone <git@github.com:your_repo_name>' which is found by hitting the code button fol> Once you have cloned your repo, move into it using `cd <path name>` and following the following steps:
+We will clone our repo using `git clone <git@github.com:your_repo_name>` which is found by hitting the code button followed by the SSH option on your repo's main page.
         1. Create a new directory called scripts using `mkdir scripts`.
         2. Move into the new directory `scripts` using `cd scripts`
         3. Move your two init files into it using: